rust-gamedev/rust-gamedev.github.io/content/news/036/index.md

 the server!

-This month was primarily spent on BotnetReplayViewer - a visual program to watch matches, and inspect entity data.
+This month was primarily spent on BotnetReplayViewer - a visual program to watch matches and inspect entity data.

 Additionally, the antenna structure was added.
 Building an antenna gives you control over the bay (room) it's in, letting you build additional structures,